Origin

 Name Days

-- 11 November (Feast of Saint Martin) in Christian traditions, which is sometimes observed in Australia.
+- 11 November (Feast of Saint Martin, celebrated in some Christian communities)

 Name Pairings